KristiyanGeorgiev1996/HTMLandCSSynergy/01.HTML-&-CSS-Basics-Programming-Fundamentals-C#-Common-Lecture/README.md

 This **HTML & CSS Fundamentals** module introduces learners to the essential building blocks of web development.
 The focus is on creating simple, static webpages with meaningful markup and basic styling techniques.
 Through practical exercises, participants familiarize themselves with core HTML elements and CSS properties to structure and beautify content effectively.

-This foundational course is perfect for those aspiring to front-end development and QA professionals who need a solid understanding of web page architecture.

 ## Practical Assignments Overview: